neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

   * ont-vbz-hdf-plugin_1.0.0-1~bionic_amd64.deb
   * ont-jwt-auth_0.28-1~bionic_amd64.deb

 For license reasons we must not provide any of the debian files listed above.
-Please request them from ONT directly via the support chat in the community forum (https://community.nanoporetech.com/).
+Please request them from ONT directly via the support chat in the community forum (https://community.nanoporetech.com/) before starting the steps detailed below.

 # After installation of xUbuntu 18.04
 ## login
 Do *not* update to xUbuntu 20.04 LTS (or any other more recent distribution)

 ## Installation of GPU driver and CUDA
-*Please note:* After running the a_2021_10_14_setup.sh script the local screen will no longer show a GUI, but only a login prompt.
-You can, however, access a GUI of the machine via VNC.
-This is needed to prevent any resource conflict with GPU usage for calculation (e.g. during basecalling) and display of a GUI(login screen).
+*Please note:* After running the a_guppy_minknow_nanodip_dependencies.sh script the local screen will no longer show a graphical user interface (GUI), but only a login prompt.
+You can, however, access a GUI of the machine via Virtual Network Computing (VNC).
+This is needed to prevent any resource conflict with GPU usage for calculation (e.g. during basecalling) and display of a GUI. suitable packages will be downloaded and installed during this script.

 The PC will automatically reboot after the execution of script  a_2021_10_14_setup.sh